Skip to main content

 Visitor Facilities And Travel

-Emas National Park is located in a remote area of southwestern Goias, with the nearest town being Mineiros, approximately 80 kilometers away.
-The closest major airports are in Goiania (420 km) and Campo Grande (350 km).
+Emas National Park is located in a remote area of southwestern Goias.
+The park entrance is approximately 88 km from the city of Mineiros, which is the main regional service hub, while Chapadao do Ceu is the closest town at roughly 25 km from the park.
+[1] The closest major airports are in Goiania (approximately 420 km) and Campo Grande (approximately 350 km).
 Access requires a vehicle, preferably 4x4, as roads within and approaching the park may be unpaved.
 Basic visitor facilities include a park entrance station with information.
 Guided visits are recommended and can be arranged through local tour operators.
 Accommodation options include farms (fazendas) and pousadas near the park.
 The dry season (May-September) offers the best wildlife viewing and road conditions.

 Conservation And Sustainability